-Chances are, most of you love a great EDM track that gets the beat bumping and your heart racing.
-Of course I do too, but sometimes you just need an album to chill out to.
+Chances are, most of you love a great EDM track that gets the beat bumping and your heart racing, but sometimes you just need an album to chill out to.

 We can all use a little chill time right now, so here are a few of CULTR’s picks for the best chill electronic albums for you to do just that.